mast-group/clams/README.md

 `/data`: Contains the dataset+examples and results for clams and other systems being used for the evaluation.

-`/libs`: Contains any third-party libraries used in the implementation (excludes any Python libraries).
+`/libs`: Contains any third-party libraries used in the implementation (excluding any Python libraries).

 `/results`: The results of the system will be stored here.